isaacnmm/pestpolicy-hugo2XX/content/posts/best-acoustic-guitar-under-300/index.md

 In this article, we present to you a list of Best Acoustic Guitars Under 300 which have been applauded by guitarists for their quality and affordability.

-Top-name companies that manufacture expensive [acoustic guitars](https://en.wikipedia. org/wiki/Acoustic_guitar) are now making acoustic guitars that are budget-friendly, high quality, with a variety of designs to suit your preference.
+Top-name companies that manufacture expensive [acoustic guitars](https://en.wikipedia.org/wiki/Acoustic_guitar)are now making acoustic guitars that are budget-friendly, high quality, with a variety of designs to suit your preference.
 Summary: For a $300 budget, I recommend Yamaha FG800 or the Breedlove Discovery Concert as your Best Acoustic Guitars Under $300.

 These 2 models boast of excellent playability, exceptional build quality, and great musical tone.